The key to recovery from any chronic disease is continuous immune system strengthening. (Body, Mind, and Spirit) Not by drugs!

 There are two sweat glands in our body (eccrine and apocrine glands) and other mammals, with different locations and functions.
 Unlike high body temperature, sweating does not necessarily indicate a medical problem.

 The four primary roles are:

 - Release of excess salts and toxins.
 (This is also the reason why sweat smells terrible.)

 - The body's smell transmits signals.
 (Mainly to the opposite sex.)

-- In response to stress or fear, sweating is a nervous system mechanism designed to alert people.
+- In response to stress or fear, sweating is a nervous system that alerts people.

 There is often sweating in high fever situations, which serves two primary purposes: natural cooling of the body and removal of salts and toxins.
-Drinking a lot is designed to allow sweating without losing significant amounts of fluid in the body.
+Drinking a lot allows sweating without losing significant amounts of bodily fluid.

 Boosting the immune system has far-reaching implications.